harlyq/aframe-harlyq-components/components/aframe-climb-component/README.md

 ---
 **enabled**: boolean = `true`

-If false, then doesn't move the camera rig
+If false, the camera rig doesn't move